Welcome!

 I've been writing poetry since the 1970s, when I studied for three years in the writing program at University of Florida.
 Over the years, most of what I've written has been published, but while I was working for a living, my attention was diverted and my output was low.
 Since I've retired, my creative process has, gratifyingly, accelerated.

 One of the first pieces I published on the web was a photo-essay about Warren hiving a swarm back in the early 1980s, when Warren and I were still a new item.
-The story has been off and on popular over the years, was even reprinted once that I know about, so I've kept it up and running, as a kind of live web artifact.
+It's been off and on popular over the years, was even reprinted once that I know about, so I've kept it up and running, as a kind of live web artifact.

 Almost as long as I've kept this site, I've been building my photo collection and organizing it.
-Some years ago, I participated in Flickr's "365 Days" group — doing this stretched some creative muscles.
-If you hate the way you look in photographs, I recommend it!
+Some years ago, I participated in Flickr's "365 Days" project.
+Doing this stretched some creative muscles.
+I recommend undertaking something like this for improving skills.
+Daily exercise works as well for photography as for writing as for fitness.